How to Set Sales Goals for your Team

 As well as monthly sales goals for your employees, it can also be a good idea to set regular deadlines.
 These need to be realistic and achievable, or you may find that your team faces stress and demotivation.

 Employees will benefit from set deadlines, as it makes them aware of expectations by the end of every month, keeping things on track.
 Deadlines can also be a great motivator, as it gives your team goals close in the future they can work towards.

 When it comes to setting sales goals, it helps to separate team versus individual targets.

 Individual employees work differently, bringing a diverse set of skills to your team.
 Your deputy sales manager will undoubtedly perform at a higher level than a junior member of the team, simply because of their greater experience.
 Treat your employees fairly by setting them individual sales goals based on their level and skills, which ultimately combine to reach your overall team targets.

-The way you decide to set your sales goals depends entirely on what’s best for your company and the skills of your sales team.
-At Pareto, we offer bespoke sales training to help your organisation enhance the specific skills of your team and meet your targets.
+Of course, how you decide to set your sales goals depends entirely on what’s best for your company and the skills of your sales team.

 As the UK's largest sales assessment and training provider, we have a wealth of knowledge and resources.
 For over 25 years, we have provided bespoke sales training to industry leaders, helping them develop their teams from good to great!
 If you want to help your organisation enhance the skills of your team and subsequently, meet your targets - speak to a member of our team today!